benjypng/logseq-todoist-plugin/README.md

 This function allows you to quickly send a task to your Inbox in Todoist.

-## Pulling in of tasks (below video is only for v1 and before)
+## Pulling in of tasks

 ![](/screenshots/pull-tasks-todoist.gif)

-This function pulls the active tasks (and their sub-tasks as separate, child-blocks) from a selected Project of your choice (as indicated in your .env file).
+This function pulls the active tasks (and their sub-tasks as separate, child-blocks) from a selected Project of your choice (as indicated in your settings file).
 I created this plugin as my workflow includes using Todoist as a Quick Capture tool, and Logseq as my main todo manager.
 As a result, once the tasks are captured in Logseq, they are removed from Todoist.
 If the task or sub-task contains a description, it will be included as well.
 This plugin can be used on all pages except the home page.

 I've included a functionality where you can either: